rezadzikri19/BuggyBuddy-Notebook/README.md

 **Duplicate Bug Detection:**

 - Successfully created duplicated bug reports with the following metric scores:
-  - Precision: 0.995
+  - Precision: `0.92835`
-  - Recall: 1.000
+  - Recall: `0.90968`
+  - F1 Score: `0.91892`

 **Similarity Search:**

-- Utilizing [FAISS](https://github.com/facebookresearch/faiss) for testing the performance of similarity search, successfully provided recommendations for similar bug reports with a recall@10 of 0.3301.
+- Utilizing [faiss](https://github.com/facebookresearch/faiss) for testing the performance of similarity search, successfully provided recommendations for similar bug reports with a recall@10 of `0.3301`.